Lithuania ethnicities map | True Lithuania

 Other traditional minorities in Lithuania are the Jews, Germans, Tatars, Latvians, Karaims and Gypsies, each of them dating to 14th-15th centuries but consisting of 0,1% or less population today.

 Inter-ethnic relations are generally good in Lithuania.
-Unlike in many European nations, the Lithuania’s largest ethnic minorities enjoy public schools where the language of instruction is their native one rather than the official Lithuanian language.
-However, other points of language policy raised discussions recently, such as the legality of Polish street names in the Polish-dominated municipalities.
+Unlike in many European nations, Lithuania’s largest ethnic minorities enjoy public schools where the language of instruction is their native one rather than the official Lithuanian language.
+However, other points of language policy raised discussions recently, such as the legality of Polish street names in Polish-dominated municipalities.

-Inter-ethnic marriages used to be shunned by peers while under the Soviet occupation (as the offspring were then likely to assimilate into Russophone culture, threatening the long-term existence of Lithuanian nation) but are now generally a non-issue if both spouses belong to the traditional communities.
+Inter-ethnic marriages used to be shunned by peers while under the Soviet occupation (as the offspring were then likely to assimilate into the Russophone culture, threatening the long-term existence of the Lithuanian nation) but are now generally a non-issue if both spouses belong to the traditional communities.

-Like elsewhere in the Eastern Europe the concept of nation is more associated with ethnicity than citizenship, therefore using the term "Lithuanian" for ethnic minorities may be controversial (both among the minority in question and the rest of population).
+Like elsewhere in Eastern Europe the concept of nation is more associated with ethnicity than citizenship, therefore using the term "Lithuanian" for ethnic minorities may be controversial (both among the minority in question and the rest of the population).
 Conversations about one's ethnicity are generally welcome.

 All the traditional communities (well over 99% of the population) are White.
-Races are thus seen as an external issue used to describe the global (rather than local) diversity.
+Races are thus seen as an external issue used to describe global (rather than local) diversity.

 Ethnic map of Lithuania.
 The minorities are largely concentrated in the east. ©Augustinas Žemaitis.